mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Contrastive learning, clustering
   - Predict cluster from different representation, memory efficiency!
   - 'code' consistency between image and its transformation {target}
+    - similarity is formulated as a swapped prediction problem between positive pairs
+    - no negative examples
+    - the minibatch clustering methods implicitly prevent collapse of the representation space by encouraging samples in a batch to be distributed evenly to different clusters.
   - online code computation
   - Features and codes are learnt online
   - multi-crop: Smaller image with multiple views